okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 ### 12 factor apps

 You can think of the 12 factors as quintessential to building an app that deals with `portability`, `deployability` and `scalability`.

+The 12 factor manifesto can be found (here)[https://12factor.net/].